oushujun/EDTA/README.md

 ## Outputs
 A non-redundant TE library: $genome.mod.EDTA.TElib.fa.
 The curated library will be included in this file if provided.
 The [rice library](./database/rice6.9.5.liban) will be (partially) included if `--force 1` is specified.
 TEs are classified into the superfamily level and using the three-letter naming system reported in [Wicker et al. (2007)](https://www.nature.com/articles/nrg2165).
 Each sequence can be considered as a TE family.
 To convert between classification systems, please refer to the [TE sequence ontology file](./util/TE_Sequence_Ontology.txt).

-Optional:
+Optional 1:
 1. Novel TE families: $genome.mod.EDTA.TElib.novel.fa.
 This file contains TE sequences that are not included in the curated library (`--curatedlib` required).

+Optional 2, when you specify the `--anno 1` parameter, you will get:
 2. Whole-genome TE annotation: $genome.mod.EDTA.TEanno.gff3.
-This file contains both structurally intact and fragmented TE annotations (`--anno 1` required).
+This file contains both structurally intact and fragmented TE annotations.
-3. Summary of whole-genome TE annotation: $genome.mod.EDTA.TEanno.sum (`--anno 1` required).
+3. Summary of whole-genome TE annotation: $genome.mod.EDTA.TEanno.sum.
 4. Low-threshold TE masking: $genome.mod.MAKER.masked.
 This is a genome file with only long TEs (>=1 kb) being masked.
 You may use this for de novo gene annotations.
 In practice, this approach will reduce overmasking for genic regions, which can improve gene prediction quality.
-However, initial gene models should contain TEs and need further filtering (`--anno 1` required).
+However, initial gene models should contain TEs and need further filtering.
-5. Annotation inconsistency for simple TEs: $genome.mod.EDTA.TE.fa.stat.redun.sum (`--evaluate 1` required).
+5. Annotation inconsistency for simple TEs: $genome.mod.EDTA.TE.fa.stat.redun.sum.
-6. Annotation inconsistency for nested TEs: $genome.mod.EDTA.TE.fa.stat.nested.sum (`--evaluate 1` required).
+6. Annotation inconsistency for nested TEs: $genome.mod.EDTA.TE.fa.stat.nested.sum.
-7. Oveall annotation inconsistency: $genome.mod.EDTA.TE.fa.stat.all.sum (`--evaluate 1` required).
+7. Oveall annotation inconsistency: $genome.mod.EDTA.TE.fa.stat.all.sum.

 ## EDTA Usage